go-ethereum

 • Sets the gas price to 0 (no cost to send transactions)

-• Uses the Clique proof-of-authority consensus engine which allows blocks to be mined as-needed without excessive CPU and memory consumption
+• Simulates a consensus client which allows blocks to be mined as-needed without excessive CPU and memory consumption

 • Uses on-demand block generation, producing blocks when transactions are waiting to be mined